-Things change really quick these days that even curriculums can’t catch up.
-Depending on your institution, curriculums don’t just change with a snap of a finger.
+Things change really quick these days that even curriculums can't catch up.
+Depending on your institution, curriculums don't just change with a snap of a finger.
 It requires thorough planning to implement.
-Given the rise of MOOCs (Massive Open Online Courses), it ain’t that hard to come up with a curriculum anymore.
-Just take note the important ones and adjust accordingly based on the school’s objective.
+Given the rise of MOOCs (Massive Open Online Courses), it ain't that hard to come up with a curriculum anymore.
+Just take note of the important ones and adjust accordingly based on the school's objective.

 Instructors on the other hand can be detrimental.
-Let’s face it, not all teachers are motivated with their work.
+Let's face it, not all teachers are motivated by their work.
 Others use this as a path to retirement while others just have fun power-tripping students.
 Instructors who taught for the right reason must stay to contribute the betterment.
 Part of these contributions is not just to read books out loud nor copy-pasting sentences in slides but to set an example for students to look up to.
-Unmotivated instructors are part of the student’s learning experience so if one does not perform well his/her duties, the the learning experience is bad.
+Unmotivated instructors are part of the student's learning experience so if one does not perform well his/her duties, the learning experience is bad.

 We all had that teacher you really looked up to, a.k.a "Best Teacher Ever".
 Imagine multiplying him/her to 20.
 Do you think this could make a conducive experience for learning?
 Certainly!
 If all instructors are skillful, passionate, friendly, and open-minded, students can have the best experience.

 There's no doubt that studying comes with a price.
 A lot of people are full of debts just to keep up with education.
 Some even just drop-out because costs are unaffordable.
 It even gets worse with annual inflation.
 Imagine today the enrollment fees are bad, what more on the next generation for our kids?
 And the kids of our kids?

 Will there be a solution to this rising cost?
 Will education instead revolve into online courses wherein we never communicate?
 This is where the future is headed.
 Let's hope for the best.